Can Edibles Go Bad

 Do Edibles Lose Potency Over Time?

-Yes, products infused with cannabinoids can lose potency over time.
-While THC generally degrades slowly over time, other hemp-derived compounds like HHC have a longer shelf life.
+Yes, products infused with cannabinoids lose potency over time.
+While THC generally degrades slowly over time, other hemp-derived compounds like HHC have longer shelf lives.

-In general, however, edibles can stay intact anywhere between the 3 and 6-month window if properly stored.
-This means it won’t get you as high or have fewer wellness effects and will probably be stale.
+In general, edibles can stay fresh for 3 to 6 months if properly stored.
+This means it won’t get you as high or have fewer wellness effects, and will probably be stale.

 Other factors, like oxygen, can contribute to the degradation of psychoactive cannabinoids, specifically Delta-9 THC.
-Our top recommendation is to use air-tight bags or containers to keep them from going stale and to keep their potency.
+We recommend using airtight bags or containers to keep them from going stale and to maintain their potency.

 How to Tell if Edibles are Bad

-Well, in the worst-case scenario, you’ll be able to notice that your product is bad because of mold.
+Well, in the worst-case scenario, you’ll notice mold.
 In the best case, your edible won’t hit as hard as intended.
-So at least on the cannabinoid side of things, you might feel like it doesn’t really pack a punch.
+So, you might feel like it doesn’t really pack a punch.

-Expired edibles like gummies or soda will typically just taste stale and lose their flavors, besides their potency.
-For fresher products, like baked goods, you’ll tell by the color, the taste, or even smell if it went bad pretty easily.
+Expired edibles like gummies or soda, will typically taste stale and lose their flavors, besides their potency.
+For fresher products, like baked goods, you’ll tell by the color, taste, or even smell if it went bad.

 Lastly, if you suspect your edible has gone bad, it is best not to consume it.
-Specifically, if your product has dairy or eggs on it, they can attract harmful bacteria after their shelf life is gone.
+Specifically, if your product has dairy or eggs on it, they can attract harmful bacteria after their expiry.
+If you really must, freeze and then thaw your edibles when you want to consume them, but this might result in less potency and flavor.

 Can HHC Gummies Expire?